IBM/go-security-plugs/rtplugs/README.md

 Use a comma seperated list for activating more than one plug.

 When using dynamic loading,
-the list of SO files to dynamically load is taken from the `RTPLUGS_SO` environment variable Use a comma seperated list for loading more than one plug.
+the list of SO files to dynamically load is taken from the `RTPLUGS_SO` environment variable.
+Use a comma seperated list for loading more than one plug.